 The discretization used a second-order upwind scheme except for the momentum equation of the LES, which used a bounded central differencing scheme.
 The PISO algorithm was used as the pressure-velocity coupling method.
 The staggered scheme, PRESTO!, was employed for the pressure interpolation concerning the buoyancy flow.
 Due to the low particle load in the bulk environment, the particle simulation used one way coupling of airflow and particles.
 The convergence criteria were assumed to have been met when the iteration residuals became less than 10-6 for the energy equation and 10-4 for other parameters in all simulations.

-4.4 Boundary conditions for the simulation
+4.4 Boundary conditions

 4.4.1 Supply air